Developing a Novel Holistic, Personalized Dementia Risk Prediction Model via Integration of Machine Learning and Network

-This project utilized a systems biology and machine learning based approach to predict risk for ADRD.
+This project utilized a systems biology and machine learning based approach to predict risk for dementia.
 Systems biology is the modeling of complex interactions via networks within biological systems to understand the system as a whole.
-It was chosen to model the genetic interactions to determine risk because the complex, multi-faceted nature of these interactions can most accurately be modeled through a systems biology network.
+It was chosen to model the genetic interactions to determine risk because the complex, multi-faceted nature of these interactions can most accurately be modeled through a systems biology network [22].
 Machine learning is the ability of a computer-based algorithm to learn patterns from successive iterations of data training, similar to that of a human.
 This approach was chosen to optimize the accuracy of a risk prediction algorithm that relies on large sets of data that needs to be organized and learned.
-It was hypothesized that employing a systems biology and machine learning based approach would successfully predict risk for cognitive disorders because of its ability to factor both genetic and environmental influences to form a tailorable connective network that is able to successively learn to predict risk more accurately.
-The innovation in CAPCODRE lies in the fact that it is the first computational method to integrate systems biology and machine learning methods to produce a singular output of a personalized risk assessment.
-CAPCODRE is also the first algorithm that outputs risk based on both genetic and environmental variables.
+It was hypothesized that employing a systems biology and machine learning based approach would successfully predict risk for cognitive disorders because of its ability to factor genetic, environmental, and lifestyle influences to form a tailorable, connective network that is able to successively learn to predict risk more accurately.